-In cooperation with the Swedish Tax Agency and the Swedish Social Insurance Agency, we have developed a survivor's guide to make it easier for those who have lost a loved one.
-It describes, for example, where you should start when a loved one has died, what can wait a few months, and the years after that.
+In cooperation with the Swedish Tax Agency and the Swedish Social Insurance Agency, we have developed a survivor's guide to make it easier for those who have lost someone.
+It describes, for example, where you should start when a relative has died, what can wait a few months, and the years after that.

 Compensation in the event of work-related death